ubcwomenscentre/wcwebsite/content/blog/clubsday.md

 Missed out on visit us on Imagine Day?
 Meet us on Clubs day!!

 ### where?
 Online!
 This event is hosted on CampusBase and zoom, and you’ll find many clubs at the event!
-The video conferencing rooms will be active from 2:00pm-6:00pm PST and from 8:00-10:00 PM PST on Wednesday, September 23rd and accessible through a link on CampusBase
+The video conferencing rooms will be active from 2:00pm-6:00pm PST and from 8:00-10:00 PM PST on Wednesday, September 23rd and accessible through a link on [CampusBase](http://cglink.me/v140).

 ### when?
 From Monday, September 21st 8:00 AM PST to Friday, September 25th 7:00 PM PST all students will be able to join our virtual Clubs Days and check our virtual booths!
 On Wednesday 23rd, from 11:00 AM-1:00 PM PST and from 8:00-10:00 PM PST, we’ll have the Clubs Days Interactive Virtual Event on zoom to connect with you!